egonelbre/egonelbre.com/content/draft/beginning-of-programming.md

 If you are a good programmer you probably realized that the correct answer is “all of the above”.

-In the imperative language “=” means assignment, i.e. we assign this value to that variable.
+In an imperative language “=” means assignment, i.e. we assign this value to that variable.
 In a functional language “=” means we declare a symbol for this value and any further reassignment is forbidden.
 In semantic meaning “=” could specify a condition and that it must be held in the future unless it’s redefined.
 Any of these is a valid assumption to have, but as a programmer, you must realize that all of those contexts are possible.

-None of these behaviors is “wrong” (remember computers are stupid and they don’t care what the “=” thing means), but some of these behaviors may be more intuitive and favorable depending on the context.
+None of these behaviors are “wrong” (remember computers are stupid and they don’t care what the “=” thing means), but some of these behaviors may be more intuitive and favorable depending on the context.

-In the same way, if we have a program drawing a rectangle on the screen, then making a new variable and writing:
+In the same way, if we have a program drawing a rectangle on the screen, then adding a new variable and writing:

 ```
 y = 50